 The performance of any switching converter depends as much upon the layout of the PCB as the component selection.
-Use the following guidelines to design a PCB with the best power conversion performance, thermal performance, and minimized generation of unwanted EMI.
+The following guidelines will help users design a PCB with the best power conversion performance, thermal performance, and minimized generation of unwanted EMI.